markdibarry/game-dialog/README.md

 Stalone: Pancakes are good, but have you tried waffles?
 ```

+### `prompt`

+The `prompt` tag will stop the text at this position and wait for the user's input.

+### `page`

+The `page` tag works the same as the `prompt` tag, but will also scroll the current line to the top of the `TextWriter` display upon user input.
+This is useful for long, multi-line text that needs broken up into distinct pages for effect.

 ### `await`

 Sometimes, a dialog script needs to wait for something to happen before continuing.
 If you have predefined a global method and it's of a `void` return type, you can tell the dialog to suspend execution until a later time by prepending it with the `await` keyword.
 To resume, call `Resume()` on your `DialogBase` object.